This DIY enamel pots makeover is as quick and beautiful as this post is 🙂

 This post contains affiliate links.
 For more information, see my disclosures here.

-*Tip: If you happened not to have acrylic paint leftovers at home 🙂 I`ve found the cheapest one on Amazon for the US here, and here for the EU (you`re gonna need minimum two bottles for a two litre (half-gallon) pot as in this project.
+*Tip: If you happened not to have acrylic paint leftovers at home 🙂 I`ve found the cheapest one on Amazon here (you`re gonna need minimum two bottles for a two litre (half-gallon) pot as in this project.
 You can choose one of the 36 colours).

 Painting the pots